iambowen/ansible-mesos/README.md

 Docker is only required on slave nodes and is not installed by default.
 To use docker with Mesos ensure that docker is installed on slave nodes.
 You can then set ```mesos_containerizers: "docker,mesos"``` for slave nodes.

 See the ```vars/main.yml``` file for specific role settings and [the Mesos configuration page for Mesos settings](http://mesos.apache.org/documentation/latest/configuration/).

+### TODO

+1. add ansible role jenkins to install the latest jenkins with mesos-cloud plugin
+2. add ansible role of latest docker
+3. add ansible role of marathon
+3. extract common role to install preconditions for those components.